 If unfortunately your paintwork already suffers from swirl marks there are a number of Swirl Remover products on the market that will help you remove or hide the swirls from your car – we will also be following this post in the near future with one on Swirl Mark Removal.

-We hope you have found these useful.
+We hope you have found this useful.
 If you have any of your own tips you would like to share with others please post them through the comment link below.